Immigration Attorney Thoughts on Atty Gurfinkel.

 However, Attorney Gurfinkel specializes in these convoluted, headache-inducing cases people continually write me about.
 Primarily, Filipinos in the US who didn’t know the law, or knew the law and chose to ignore it and are now in a “legal pickle.”

-However, because preparing, immigration law and procedures are a “Federal” issue, an attorney who is licensed in any given state can represent a US citizen, or a foreigner inside the USA, who is living and working in any other state.
+Because preparing, immigration law and procedures are a “Federal” issue, an attorney who is licensed in any given state can represent a US citizen, or a foreigner in the USA, who is living and working in any other state.

 Use a Specialist, Not Someone “Cheap”